microsoft/fluentui-react-native/docs/pages/Guides/UpdatingCustomize.md

 # Migrating from old to new customize

-The customize API off our components allows clients to add additional styling in order for them to meet their needs.
-In moving controls from the old to new framework, the customize API usage changes slightly.
-This guide will describe how to move from the old to new customize API for our refreshed controls.
+The customize API allows clients to make targeted styling modifications to our controls.
+The second version of the FluentUI composition framework changes the customize API.
+This guide will describe how to move from the first to second customize API for our refreshed controls.

 ## Old customize